kawansoft/aceql-http-client-python/README.md

 ### Calling AceQL Java stored procedures

-The AceQL client SDK allows executing a remote server class that implements the AceQL Server
+The AceQL client SDK allows executing a remote server Java class that implements the AceQL Server

 `org.kawanfw.sql.api.server.executor.ServerQueryExecutor` interface and that returns the rows of the SELECT.